microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 ## Step 2: Configure FHIR service for export
 Next, go [here](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-export-data) and follow the instructions for configuring FHIR service for export.
 Read the note below about the FHIR service managed identity.<br>

 > Note: When you deployed FHIR service in Challenge-01, a [managed identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) was automatically enabled on the FHIR service resource.
 That managed identity is what needs to be added to the ADLS Gen2 storage account with the **Storage Blob Data Contributor** role.
 The storage account (also deployed in Challenge-01) is in your resource group and has a name ending with "expsa".
-Be careful not to add a service client or service principal to the storage account by mistake! <br>
+Be careful not to add a service client or a service principal to the storage account by mistake! <br>

 For additional information on bulk export from the FHIR service, it's recommended to review [How to export FHIR data](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/export-data).